 Hanoi City – Street Food tourDay 4

-Continuing on our journey through Hanoi we drive to the Museum of Ethnology, to learn more about the cultural diversity of Vietnam’s ethnic minorities.
-Established by the Vietnamese government in 1997, the museum provides us with a fascinating insight into the diverse cultures, customs, and lifestyles of the 54 ethnic groups that inhabit Vietnam.
+Continue on our journey through Hanoi, we will drive to the Museum of Ethnology to learn more about the cultural diversity of Vietnam’s ethnic minorities.
+Established by the Vietnamese government in 1997, the museum will provide us with a fascinating insight into the diverse cultures, customs, and lifestyles of the 54 ethnic groups that inhabit Vietnam.

 After the visit to the Museum, we will have Pho for lunch at Pho Huyen, a Vietnamese Noodle shop.
 Some of the local people call this world-famous Noodle soup “Mac-Noodles” since it is as popular here as MacDonalds is in other parts of the world!
 At the restaurant, your tour guide will explain the routine during Vietnamese meal times, and also tell you which special ingredients are needed for you.

 After lunch, we visit the Temple of Literature.
 Originally built in honor of Confucius by Emperor Ly Thanh Tong in 1070, a university was added to the grounds six years later.
 The university provided education to the royal family and children of the aristocracy or “mandarins”.
 The University remained here until Emperor Gia Long moved the countries administrative capital from Hanoi to Hue in the 18th century.